South of Heaven: Critical reception

 Reviewing the 2003 Slayer box set Soundtrack to the Apocalypse, Adrien Begrand of PopMatters described the album as "their most underrated, and on this set, its five selections show how highly the band thinks of the record".
 KNAC.com's Peter Atkinson was also positive, saying the album has a "grandiosity and imposing presence" which makes the record "so magnificent".
 Grave's Ola Lindgren and Bolt Thrower's Karl Willetts both rate South of Heaven as amongst the top five albums of all time, while Max Kolesne of Brazilian death metal group Krisiun remembers hearing the song "Silent Scream" for the first time: "It just blew me away.
 It was like fast double-bass, fast kicks during the whole song.
 That was very inspiring for me."
 When discussing Slayer in an October 2007 interview, Evile frontman Matt Drake stated that while Reign in Blood "was just speed", South of Heaven proved that the group could write "slow material as well".
 Metal Forces reviewer gives "the band credit for at least making an effort to try something new and not being afraid to experiment at such a crucial stage of their career", creating "one of the more original sounding thrash / speed metal albums he heard in a long while".
-He remarks, however, that "if you're expecting to hear Reign in Blood Part Two, you'll be in for a major disappointment".
+He remarked, however, that "if you're expecting to hear Reign in Blood Part Two, you'll be in for a major disappointment".

 Kim Neely of Rolling Stone dismissed the album as "genuinely offensive satanic drivel".
 However, the magazine would later rank the album 47th on their 2017 "100 Greatest Metal Albums of All Time" list.
 Slayer's official biography states: "The new sounds disappointed some of the band's fans who were more accustomed to the style of earlier releases."
 Michael Roberts of Westworld Online said this was due to some of the numbers moving "at the sludgier speed of Black Sabbath".
 Araya commented that the "album was a late bloomer—it wasn't really received well, but it kind of grew on everybody later".
 Decibel inducted South of Heaven into the Decibel Magazine Hall of Fame in January 2013.
-Due to Jeff Hanneman's passing in May of the same year, South of Heaven would be the second and final classic Slayer album to receive an induction into Decibel's Hall of Fame.
+Due to Jeff Hanneman's death in May of the same year, South of Heaven would be the second and final classic Slayer album to receive an induction into Decibel's Hall of Fame.